fde-capu/webserv/README.md

 This is when you finally understand why a URL starts with HTTP
 Summary:
-This project is about writing your ow HTTP server.
+This project is about writing your own HTTP server.
 You will be able to test it with an actual browser.
 HTTP is one of the most used protocols on the internet.
 Knowing its arcane will be useful, even if you won’t be working on a website.